mbarralo/mbarralo.github.io/_posts/2016-10-03-jaxrs-error-handling.md

 ```

 No dependencies needed.
-This will produce the following Json:
+This will produce the following JSON:

 ```json
 {